aut0maticjack/lazyweb/Boot-to-DOSBox.md

     sudo systemctl enable ssh

-Change user password and set it to `password` or whatever you like:

-    sudo passwd ubuntu
+Edit `/etc/ssh/sshd_config` and change `PermitEmptyPasswords` from `no` to `yes`:

+    PermitEmptyPasswords yes

+Restart the SSH server to apply this change:

+    sudo systemctl restart ssh

 If you need to know the LiveUSB system's IP address: